syncfusion-content/windowsforms-docs/WindowsForms/Calculate/Getting-Started.md

 # Getting Started

-This section is designed to help you understand and quickly get started with Essential Calculate in your WPF application.
+This section is designed to help you understand and quickly get started with Essential Calculate in your Windows Forms application.

 ## Class Diagram